 MIT has many options for graduate students who prefer to live on campus, including separate residence halls for students with and without families.
 About one third of all MIT graduate students can be accommodated in campus housing.

 An online application is required to obtain housing on campus.
-Applications for the fall semester are available starting in late March/early April and applications for the spring semester are available starting in late October/early November.
+Applications for the fall semester are usually available in March and applications for the spring semester are usually available starting in October.
+For the most recently updated information on application dates and deadlines, visit the Housing and Residential Services website.

 The MIT Housing Office provides listings, help with temporary housing, the rental market, and landlord issues.
 They also offer information about subletting housing, an especially useful option during the August “boot camp” period for students who are new to the area.